 In Illinois, If an estate is not properly probated and closed in a short period of time, there are a number of possible consequences that could jeopardize the estate.
 For starters, the statute of limitations for creditors’ claims is extended, giving them more time to file a claim against it.
 Also, assets could lose their value or even be lost altogether.
 Lastly, the state may claim the assets itself.

 Once a will or intestate property goes through probate and is distributed, matters related to that estate are closed.
-There are, however, some circumstances in which an Illinois probate court will be willing to reopen an estate, so if you recently discovered new assets belonging to a deceased loved one’s estate or want to ensure that your own estate is not reopened after being resolved in probate court, please contact a member of our contested estates legal team for advice.
+There are, however, some circumstances in which an Illinois probate court will be willing to reopen an estate, so if you recently discovered new assets belonging to a deceased loved one’s estate or want to ensure that your own estate is not reopened after being resolved in probate court, please contact a member of our contested estates lawyers in Illinois for advice.

 Most petitions to reopen a closed probate estate are filed after a person discovers that a decedent owned other assets, the existence of which was previously unknown by the court.
 This includes real estate, as well as vehicles, bank accounts, retirement funds, bonds, securities, personal property, and business interests.
 However, a case will only be reopened if an asset is titled in the decedent’s name.
 Any property that is discovered after probate has closed but is jointly owned or has a designated beneficiary can be passed on without having to go through probate.